 3.4 billion malicious emails are sent every day.

-Below, we'll cover all the information you need to make an informed decision - the mechanics of phishing simulations, realistic results you can expect to achieve and how to get maximum value from your vendor.
+Below, we'll cover all the information you need to make an informed decision - the mechanics of phishing simulations, realistic results you can expect to achieve and how to get maximum value whichever solution you choose.

-📚 Quick definition: Attack simulation training is a proactive approach to cybersecurity education that involves simulating phishing attacks to train employees on how to recognize and respond to phishing emails.
+Attack simulation training is a cybersecurity strategy that mimics phishing attacks to teach employees how to recognize and respond to cyber threats.

 Why do security teams use this kind of training?